it’s the organic that causes problems in the landfills.

 A typical landfill heap in Morocco can retain something 20 to 25% water content (calculated from characteristics estimates of the waste and the leachate release rate).
 The rest of the water that is being buried with the waste, roughly the same amount or more, will leak off due to gravity and pressure from the hundreds of thousands of tons of waste stacked on top.
 This water is called leachate.

-On the leachate’s passing through the landfilled, it extracts soluble or suspended solid organic and non-organic matter; none by itself is toxic in the beginning.
+When the leachate trickles through the landfill, it extracts soluble or suspended solid organic and non-organic matter; none by itself is toxic in the beginning.
 However, inside the landfill, the oxygen is consumed quickly creating an anoxic environment.
-As the pH value drops the acids dissolve anything: metals, cement, salts, batteries, prints on paper and plastics.
-The resulting effluent, the leachate, is a heavily odorous black and cloudy liquid.
+As the pH value drops the acids can dissolve anything: metals, cement, salts, batteries, prints on paper, and plastics.
+The resulting effluent, the leachate, is a heavily odorous black toxic, and cloudy liquid.

-Leachate will not disappear.
-Some reduces itself in summer through natural evaporation in the basins.
+Leachate once produced will not disappear.
+Some reduction in stock occurs regularly in summer through natural evaporation.

-In Morocco organic waste contains around 70% water.
-Municipal Solid Waste in Morocco has an organic content of more than 70%; that means we landfill 49% water (@ 70%, 70%).
+In Morocco, the organic waste contains around 70% water.
+Municipal Solid Waste in Morocco has an organic content of more than 70%; that means total water landfilled amounts to roughly 500 liters (@ 70%, 70%), per tonne of MSW waste.

-This means we produce 200-300 liters of leachate for every ton of municipal solid waste that is put on the landfill, precipitation/evaporation not counted.
+This means we produce 200-300 liters (25% is retained) of leachate for every ton of municipal solid waste that is put on the landfill, precipitation/evaporation not counted.
 Leachate runoff is stored in very large basins, and these take up sometimes most of the landfill space.

 leachate treatment with generizon/Rotreat. reverse osmosis.